 It is only when all this is swept away, when all the defense mechanisms are beaten down that the historical event stands forth as the reconciliation it in fact is.
 Then it appears that Jesus is the doing to us of what God has decided to do.
-He is the carrying out of what God has decided.
+Jesus is the carrying out of what God has decided.
 He, one can say, does God to us.
 All the assertions about God are left standing just as they are and not altered on whit.
 Jesus is the one in whom they culminate and have their end and goal.
 All those assertions spell the end of our self-defense.
 Jesus is their end and goal.

 He puts to death in order to raise to life.
-He is the one in whom “all the fulness of the godhead dwells bodily.”
+He is the one in whom all the fulness of the godhead dwells bodily (Colossians 1:19).
 The answer to what God might or might not have willed for us is found in him.
 The “problem” of God as “solved” by him.
 He is for us.
-He dies for us and puts to death the old half-hearted man.
+He dies for us and puts to death the old half-hearted person.
 The question of whether God actually intends to push us around or “determine” us and do us injustice or whatever is answered not by our metaphysics but by what actually happens to us through the person Jesus.
 If we are afraid that God in all his awful majesty is going to do us harm, the thing to do is to look at Jesus.
 He is the one in whom God’s decision about us, God’s election, God’s predestination, is carried out.
 In Jesus God has found a way to be God for us; He has found a way to be God without taking back or altering one whit his Godness and still save us.
-Jesus, that is to say, does to us what God is in such a way as not to harm but save us.
+Jesus, that is to say, does to us what God is in such a way as not to harm us but to save us.
 “God,” as St. John’s gospel put it, “sent not his Son into the world to condemn the world, but that the world through him might be saved.”

 That is the divine surprise, the unlooked for, unexpected surprise.
 God is God for us in the concrete historical person of Jesus.
-In Jesus God establishes his Godness as one who is for us and who thus saves by reconciling us unto himself.
-In the person of Jesus God enters into contention for us, he comes to claim our wills, our hearts, our passions, our affections and ultimately also our minds.
+In Jesus, God establishes his Godness as one who is for us and who, thus, saves by reconciling us unto himself.
+In the person of Jesus, God enters into contention for us, he comes to claim our wills, our hearts, our passions, our affections and ultimately also our minds.
 He comes to make us whole.